 China's rise as a manufacturing nation has been astounding.
 It is achieving the economic status of a superpower on the strength of its membership in the World Trade Organization; a young, motivated, low-wage workforce; and aggressive industrial policies.
 With annual economic growth in the 8% range, China is fast attaining a world manufacturing ranking in the same league as Japan, the European Union and the U.S. Cheap consumer goods are part of its portfolio, but so are microchips, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Staking a Claim In Civil Production".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Staking a Claim In Civil Production".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.